Austria, 28 December 2015

 Past the monuments, now the highest fog had cleared, there was a piece or two of metal building site fencing across the top of the path down to the Todesstiege (death stairs) and the quarry but it was possible to get around that with no trouble.
 This was the place I most wanted to see.

 I was the only one down there, where the fog was brightly waxing and waning.
 At the time it didn’t feel eerie.
-Oddly peaceful and even beautiful, by the black pond below the cliff, the site proved the birds did sing.
-I’d even heard a distant cock but the suffering that was inflicted there was and is just unimaginable.
+Oddly peaceful and even beautiful, by the black pond below the cliff, the site showed the birds did sing.
+I even heard a distant cock crowing but the suffering that was inflicted there was and is just unimaginable.

 Forty nationalities were consigned to hell in that place.
 It was like the UN of concentration camps.
 There is even a monument to the Albanians.
 Of the 23,000 Spaniards who had fled to France in 1939 to escape from Franco only to end up at Mauthausen or one of its satellite camps, 16,000 were killed.
 All the first consignment of Dutch Jews sent here in 1942 were thrown off the quarry cliff that the SS nicknamed die Fallschirmspringer Wand, the Parachutists’ Wall.
 Many other prisoners saved the SS the trouble and just jumped.

 On the way back up the leafy Todesstiege I counted the 186 steps, stopping to straighten my legs on nos.
-75, 100 & 130, though I wasn’t carrying any granite block.
+75, 100 & 130, though I wasn’t carrying any granite block and the steps are a lot neater now than they were back in the day.
 I took a look then around the back of the camp.
 Though the entrance is on the left-hand side, where I got a photo of the gravelly yard via the gap under the wooden gates of the entrance arch, the front is really the long side wall facing the road.
 Anyway, around the back there was no wall but a fence topped with barbed wire.
 The remaining huts could be seen across a wide open space drenched in sunshine.
-From there the descent into the fog gloomily took me back to Mauthausen village where I bought a shirt and some t-shirts in a C&A, thinking I hadn’t brought enough with me on the trip.
+From there a short-cut made for a steeper descent into the fog that gloomily took me back to Mauthausen village.
+There I bought a shirt and some t-shirts in a C&A, thinking I hadn’t brought enough on the trip.